dssg/mlforpublicpolicylab/08 - Overfitting, Leakage, and Issues in Deployment/README.md

-By this week, your group should have a preliminary set of "correct but crappy" results reflect- ing a relatively simple model grid and the features you prioritized to build as a first pass.
+By this week, your group should have a preliminary set of "correct but crappy" results reflecting a relatively simple model grid and the features you prioritized to build as a first pass.
 So you think you have a great model, you’ve "validated" it on holdout data, and you’re all ready to go&#x2026; Models can fail to generalize to novel data